 Individualism dimension Hofstede et al. (2010) indicates the extent to which people in the community depend on each other.
 A higher score on this index means a community is loosely coupled.
 People from India are used to support from people in their community, which is not as prevalent in Canada.
 The masculinity dimension indicates the dominant value system of a society Hofstede et al. (2010).
 A high score on the masculinity index suggests that a community is highly goal-oriented and competitive, whereas a low score indicates a society that values the quality of life.
 India and Canada are both moderately masculine and are not overly competitive societies.

 The indulgence index points Hofstede et al. (2010) to the propensity of society to act on their impulses and desires.
-A high score on this index indicates an indulgent community where people are likely have a good time.
-India scores low on this index, showing a high level of restraint in the society to control its desires.
-Whereas Canada scores high on this index indicating that as a society they like to have fun and can be categorized as indulgent.
+A high score on this index indicates an indulgent community where people are likely to have a good time.
+India scores low on this index, showing a high level of restraint in society to control its desires.
+Whereas Canada scores high on this index, indicating that, as a society, they like to have fun and can be categorized as indulgent.

 Let us assume we have an Indian manager working in Canada and see how Hofstede dimension scores will help us in dissecting how she deals with workplace scenarios.

 - There is a significant difference in power distance between India and Canada.
 An Indian manager in Canada might wrongly expect people reporting to her to see her as more powerful and make an error in judging subordinates.

 - A significant difference in the Individualism index indicates that an Indian manager might not be used to her subordinates taking part in the decision-making process.
 This difference can result in dysfunctional team dynamics.

 - The big difference in long-term orientation means that in a crisis, an Indian manager might act thriftily and resort to ways that her Canadian team may see as impractical.

 - The difference in the Indulgence index can give rise to situations where the Canadian team members are partying after a hard day of work, which an Indian manager may not do every other day.